SOPHE Internship Program

-The application and materials must be submitted together on Handshake.
+Students should send a completed SOPHE intern application along with their resume, cover letter and writing sample to email@example.com.
 Failure to meet any of the above-mentioned requirements may delay, or even prevent, the review of your application.

 - Academic credit for the internship is at the discretion of your college or university.